Market Research & Evaluation Reports

 • Residential Lighting Program Report No. 3

-This report is the final market progress evaluation report (MPER) of the Northwest Energy Efficiency Alliance’s (the Alliance’s) ENERGY STAR Residential Lighting Program (Lighting Program).
+This report is the final market progress evaluation report (MPER) of the Northwest Energy Efficiency Alliance’s ENERGY STAR® Residential Lighting Program (Lighting Program).
 The Lighting Program promotes residential lighting products that meet ENERGY STAR technical lighting specifications and are labeled with the ENERGY STAR logo.
-Targeted lighting technologies include screw-based compact fluorescent lamps…
+Targeted lighting technologies include screw-based compact fluorescent lamps (CFLs), indoor…

 • Industrial Efficiency Alliance Evaluation Report 2